LightCloud0/SWAv2/README.md

+Here's the updated content with the link to PrintedWaste:

+---

 # SWA v2: Advanced Utility for Steamtools Integration

 SWA v2 is an advanced utility designed specifically for integration with [Steamtools](https://steamtools.net), streamlining functionality and enhancing user convenience.